• Skip to primary navigation

 Shrimp Cannelloni

-This Shrimp Cannelloni has creamy Alfredo covering rolls filled with savory shrimp stuffing then baked.
-The perfect romantic meal for two.
+This shrimp cannelloni has creamy Alfredo covering rolls filled with savory shrimp stuffing and then baked.
+The perfect meal for two.

 Print Pin Rate